-Furthermore, a weakening of the rate of exchange for the pound sterling, the US dollar or, to a lesser extent, the Australian dollar or the South African rand (in which our revenue is principally denominated) against the Indian rupee, or to a lesser extent, the South African rand (in which a significant portion of our costs are denominated) would also adversely affect our results.
+Furthermore, a weakening of the rate of exchange for the pound sterling, the US dollar or, to a lesser extent, the Australian dollar or the South African rand (in which a significant portion of our costs are denominated) would also adversely affect our results.
 Fluctuations between the pound sterling, the Indian rupee, the Australian dollar or the South African rand, on the one hand, and the US dollar, on the other hand, also expose us to translation risk when transactions denominated in these currencies are translated into US dollars, our reporting currency.
 The exchange rates between each of the pound sterling, the India rupee, the Australian dollar and South African rand, on the one hand, and the US dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.
-For example, the pound sterling depreciated against the US dollar by an average of 13.3%, the Indian rupee depreciated against the US dollar by an average of 1.2%, and the South African rand depreciated by an average of 9.9% against the US dollar, for the nine months ended December 31, 2016 as compared to the average exchange rate for the nine months ended December 31, 2015.
-The depreciation of the pound sterling against the US dollar for the nine months ended December 31, 2016 negatively impacted our results of operations whereas the appreciation of the Australian dollar, depreciation of the Indian rupee and the South African rand against the US dollar positively impacted our results of operations during that period.
+For example, the pound sterling depreciated against the US dollar by an average of 1.2%, and the South African rand depreciated by an average of 9.9% against the US dollar, for the nine months ended December 31, 2016 as compared to the average exchange rate for the nine months ended December 31, 2015.
+The depreciation of the pound sterling against the US dollar for the nine months ended December 31, 2016 negatively impacted our results of operations whereas the appreciation of the Australian dollar, depreciation of the Indian rupee and the South African rand against the US dollar positively impacted our results of operations whereas the appreciation of the Australian dollar, depreciation of the Indian rupee and the South African rand against the US dollar positively impacted our results of operations whereas the appreciation of the Australian dollar, depreciation of the Indian rupee and the South African rand against the US dollar positively impacted our results of operations whereas the appreciation of the Australian dollar, depreciation of the Indian rupee and the South African rand against the US dollar positively impacted our results of operations whereas the appreciation of the Australian doll